ryanirl/ml-basics/README.md

 <br />

-Using the K-Nearest-Neighbor model with the Annoy library to optimize the computationally expensive L2 norm I was able to create a model that can train on the entire MNIST dataset in under 20 seconds on a Macbook Pro with an average 95% accuracy.
+Using the K-Nearest-Neighbor model with the Annoy library to optimize via approximations and avoid calculating the computationally expensive L2 norm for all 60,000 datapoints in the mnist dataset I was able to create a model that can train on the entire MNIST dataset in under 20 seconds on a Macbook Pro with an average 95% accuracy.
 Plotting its confusion matrix gives:

 <br />